rahulgopinath/rahulgopinath.github.io/_posts/2019-12-03-python-mci.markdown

 #### The Pythonic data structures.

-We reuse all Python data structures as below.
+Essentially, we want to be able to make use of all pythonic container data structures such as lists, tuples, sets and dictionaries For demonstration, however, we have implemented only list and tuple.

 ##### List(elts)